Microsoft Teams Keyboard Shortcuts

 Why do some organizations disable certain Teams keyboard shortcuts entirely?

-IT administrators managing Teams through Microsoft 365 admin policies can restrict specific features (like global shortcuts that work outside the app) for security or compliance reasons in regulated environments, meaning a shortcut documented here as a default binding may simply be unavailable on a specific organization's managed deployment regardless of your personal settings.
+IT administrators managing Teams through Microsoft 365 admin policies can restrict specific features (like global shortcuts that work outside the app) for security or compliance reasons in regulated environments, meaning a shortcut documented here as a default binding may simply be unavailable on a specific organization's managed deployment regardless of personal settings.

 Can I mute a specific participant in a meeting with a keyboard shortcut, or only myself?